Interoccupy/InterOccupy/wp-content/plugins/types/readme.txt

 Types custom fields use the standard WordPress post-meta table, making it cross-compatible with any theme or plugin.
 Additionally, all fields can be **repeating fields**.

-Types includes a complete [API for displaying custom fields with PHP](http://wp-types.com/documentation/functions/).
-It also integrates with [Views](http://wp-types.com/home/views-create-elegant-displays-for-your-content/), for fast and easy display of custom content.

 = CUSTOM POST TYPES AND TAXONOMY =

 Types lets you easily setup custom post types and taxonomy.
 You can create new post types in seconds and use the advanced settings to customize every aspect.

-* Quick setup mode
 * Full control over every feature
 * Associate taxonomy with custom post types
-* Define parent-child relationships between different post types
+* Integrated control over custom fields display for different post types

-* Edit child items within parent editor (field tables)
+= BUILD RELATIONAL SITES =

+Types lets you define parent / child relationship between different post types.
+You'll easily setup one-to-many and many-to-many relationships and build powerful sites.

+= MULTILINGUAL READY =

+Types is the only custom fields and post types plugin that's built multilingual-ready.
+It plays perfectly with [WPML](http://wpml.org).
+You'll be able to translate everything, including texts and labels in the WordPress admin and user-content for front-page.

 = BUILT FOR STABILITY =

-Types is part of a family of plugins, developed and maintained by [OnTheGoSystems](http://www.onthegosystems.com).
+Types is part of a family of plugins, including WPML and Toolset, developed and maintained by [OnTheGoSystems](http://www.onthegosystems.com).
 Our plugins power over 100,000 commercial sites, using WordPress as a complete CMS.
 While we love features, we know that stability, performance, usability and security are critical.
 All our plugins go through comprehensive testing, QA and security analysis before every release.

-= RELIABLE SUPPORT =

-When you need help, we're here for you.
-We have a dedicated team of expert supporters, who can help with anything from a simple how-to advice to complex problem solving.
-Depending on your needs, you can get free community support, or dedicated high-availability commercial support.
-See for yourself in our [support forum](http://wp-types.com/forums/).

-= MULTILINGUAL READY =

-Types is the only custom fields and post types plugin that's built multilingual-ready.
-It plays perfectly with [WPML](http://wpml.org).
-You'll be able to translate everything, including texts and labels in the WordPress admin and user-content for front-page.

 == Installation ==